 More big-screen movies are captioned than ever.
 ASL interpreters in most public spaces are not unusual luxuries but lawful mandates.
 Deaf people are opening businesses at an unprecedented rate.
 Nyle DiMarco is winning the hearts and minds of tweeters, tweeners, and influential people.
 In the past several years alone, Broadway has reimagined a play by putting deaf actors and hearing actors on the same stage and revived another that challenges common misconceptions about deaf people.
 The VL2 lab is discovering cognitive benefits of ASL.
 And so it goes.

 Yet, people looking in would have not guessed if they had merely read the quotes, tweets, and posts about the signing store.

-At a minimum, the time is right for activists and leaders to re-think, re-discuss, and re-frame how we talk about ‘the Deaf experience’ & what we typically celebrate as ‘progress’ in the Deaf community.
-To this end, we should consider some questions about the Starbucks signing store, no matter its good intentions, including but not limited to:
+The time is right for activists and leaders to re-think, re-discuss, and re-frame how we talk about ‘the Deaf experience’ & what we typically celebrate as ‘progress’ in the Deaf community.
+To that end, we should consider some questions about the Starbucks signing store, no matter its good intentions, including but not limited to:

 For the sake of persuading strangers, if nothing else, I submit that Deaf people ought to celebrate less often places like the signing Starbucks store, and more often deaf baristas and managers at our local Starbucks.